Rafael Carbajal

-Rafael Carbajal ([rafaˈel kaɾβaˈxal]; born September 30, 1960) is a Uruguayan former footballer and current manager.
+Rafael Carbajal ([rafaˈel kaɾβaˈxal]; born September 30, 1960) is a Uruguayan former footballer and current manager for Club Atlético 3 de Febrero.

 His playing career was mostly spent in the National Soccer League, and concluded in the successor league the Canadian Professional Soccer League.
 After retiring from the game he made the transition to the managerial side, where he initially began managing in the NSL, and later in the CPSL.

 In 2002, he went abroad in order to gain additional experience with his involvement with several Italian clubs.
 He later returned to the Canadian Soccer League, and was recognized with the CSL Coach of the Year award in 2008.
 In 2010, he was part-owner of Milltown FC, and also served as head coach in the club's inaugural run in the CSL.
-He would later serve as an assistant coach to the Canadian national team, U-23, U-20, and U-18 teams.
+He would later serve as an assistant coach to the Canada national team, U-23, U-20, and U-18 teams.
 In 2016, he managed in the Uruguayan Segunda División for Canadian S.C..

 He was instrumental in the creation of League1 Ontario where he served as Technical Director in 2014.